vlarsson/radialsfm/README.md

 1D Radial Structure-from-Motion
 ======
 This is an extension of the incremental Structure-from-Motion framework [COLMAP](https://github.com/colmap/colmap) which allows for using the 1D Radial camera model.
-This is a cleaned up re-implementation of the original code used for the experiments in the paper
+This is a cleaned up re-implementation of the original code used in the paper

 `Larsson et al., Calibration-Free Structure-from-Motion with Calibrated Radial Trifocal Tensors, ECCV 2020`